 Alongside my artistic practice, I have contributed to several projects that provide learning opportunities, support, and mobility for artists, through roles in cultural coordination, communication, writing, and photography, including Próximamente Festival, the book Mundo de Bailarines, Les Sudakas Project, Summer Dance Camp, Travel & Dance, Nómade Dance Camp, and NY for Dancers.

 I’m also a certified Pilates instructor specializing in prenatal and postnatal care.
-In 2020 I became a Doula, and I’m currently in the final year of a Master’s Degree in Holistic Therapies.
+In 2020 I became a Doula, and I hold a Master Degree in Holistic Therapies.
 As a hobby, I enjoy singing lessons, writing poetry, and experimenting with photography.

 paz moreno